-Bill Bonner founded Agora Inc. in 1978.
+Bill Bonner founded The Agora in 1978.
 Since then, it has grown into one of the largest independent newsletter publishing companies in the world.

 Bill also co-wrote two New York Times bestselling books, Financial Reckoning Day and Empire of Debt.
 His latest book, Hormegeddon, describes what happens when you get too much of a good thing in the sphere of public policy, economics and business.

 In his daily newsletter, Bill Bonner’s Diary, Bill shares his decades of accrued knowledge about history, politics, society, finance, and economics.
 Sometimes funny, sometimes frightening – you’ll find his pieces always entertaining and packed with useful insight.

 Will is the eldest of Bill’s six children.
 He has been with the family business for almost all of his working life.

 In 2007, Will opened Agora’s Argentina office and launched Agora’s first foray in to the Spanish-speaking investment advisory market.

 Will is the executive director of Bonner & Partners and writes regularly about family governance.

 Chris started his career as a commodities and energy analyst for the global financial news agency Reuters.
 He also worked as an investigative reporter during the Celtic Tiger boom in his native Dublin.